JohnThrisokaran000/mentalhealthfinal/README.md

 ---

-**If you are in immediate danger, contact your local emergency services.** Sentinel is a support tool, not a crisis line.
+**If you are in immediate danger, contact your local emergency services.** CRPF MHS is a support tool, not a crisis line.